 Generating plant reports are used to determine status, the condition, and the availability of the system generating units.
 Plants also provide estimates of unit return times.
 Equipment status is then tabulated by dispatchers.
-Communications must be available to local TO dispatchers as well as PJM during a restoration event.
+Communications must be available to local TO operators, Generation Operators as well as PJM during a restoration event.